axonweb3/axon-devops/axon-cli/README.md

 # Axon CLI
 You need to take the following steps to run axon and benchmark with axon-cli.
-## 1. Build axon docker image
- Build axon on your own machine in the axon project.
-Replace the Dockerfile of axon project with the one under axon-cli/Dockerfile.
-    `docker build -t axon:v2 .`
-The corresponding axon commit is a2481066b9467f676d24e096786ba58d474ac1d4.
-## 2. build axon-cli
+## 1. build axon-cli
 Under the axon-cli directory, run the following command:
     `cargon build --release`
-## 3. Run axon-cli
+## 2. Run axon-cli
  For example,
 `
 ../target/debug/axon-cli --mount=/home/wenyuan/git/axon-devops/axon-cli/devtools --data=/home/wenyuan/git/axon-devops/axon-cli/devtools/chain --bench=/home/wenyuan/git/axon-devops/benchmark/benchmark`

 You have to config mount path, chain data path and benchmark config path explicitly.
-## 4. Interactive Commands
+## 3. Interactive Commands
 After axon-cli gets run.
 You have 5 commands to execute.
 By the way, before to start docker containers, you have to enable tcp port for docker(0.0.0.0:2375 in this case).
 - start
-you can start 4 docker axon nodes.
+you can start 1 or 4 docker axon nodes.
+The default is 1, you can start 4 by `start --number=4`.
 - stop
 stop the 4 docker nodes just started.
 - rm